beyondEllie/OpenHands/Development.md

 ### 2. Build and Setup The Environment

 Begin by building the project which includes setting up the environment and installing dependencies.
-This step ensures that OpenHands is ready to run on your system:
+This step ensures that EllieStudio is ready to run on your system:

 ```bash
 make build